 It all begins with the title.
 If the title is off, so is the rest of the article.
 The first thing one should consider when drafting the title is that it shouldn’t be very long.
 A short and precise title is what is needed.
 It is wise to limit its length to a maximum of 12 words, though 5-10 words would be perfect.
 A cumbersome title is a major put-off.
 If a writer considers a certain phrase or piece of information as vital, they should move it to the first or second sentence of the introductory or abstract section.

-To make the title even more SEO-friendly, it should feature the article’s keywords.
+It should feature the article’s keywords to make the title even more SEO-friendly.
 For a 10-12 word long title, the writer should strive to have the keywords within the first half of the title.

 Make the Introduction or Abstract Relevant and Optimal

 An article’s introduction or abstract section is the part that prompts a reader to delve further into the article.
 Part of it will be visible on the web search page, usually just about the first 2 sentences.
 If a writer wants to make their piece SEO friendly, this section is important, especially the first two sentences.

 For starters, any essential findings and keywords should appear within the first two sentences.
 Moreover, the important findings create a call to action from the reader’s perspective and legitimize the abstract.
 On the other hand, the keywords make the article more SEO friendly since it features the words searched on the web consistently; this also reduces the cost of search engine optimization.